rsd15gr3/AndroidUI/README.md

 # AndroidUI
-Android UI for the frobomind mobile robot, using ROSjava
+Android App for the frobomind mobile robot, using ROSjava